 FAA 107 UAG/RPC Remote Pilot Exam Certification Preparation Study Guide

 (% of quiz marks)

 As a Certified Part §107 drone pilot, I teach in terms YOU can understand and relate to.
 I teach understanding, because understanding is the key to knowledge, and knowledge is the foundation of safety.
-If you see some material summarized or repeated, that is the reason.
+When you see some material summarized, restated or repeated, that is the reason.

 I’m certified as a Public Safety instructor by the Florida Department of Law Enforcement and I passed the FAA’s Fundamentals of Instruction as well.
 I also passed the student pilot Ground School exam.